humanbydefinition/code.textmode.art/api/type-aliases/TextmodeOptions.md

 which sets up the textmode `<canvas>` on top of an existing HTMLCanvasElement or HTMLVideoElement, automatically resizing and positioning it to match the target element.

-In this mode `textmode.js` fetches the content of the target element and applies it with adjustable textmode conversion as a first layer to the textmode canvas.
+In this mode `textmode.js` fetches the content of the target element and loads it into an adjustable [loadables.TextmodeImage](../textmode.js/namespaces/loadables/classes/TextmodeImage.md), that can be accessed via [Textmodifier.overlay](../classes/Textmodifier.md#overlay), and drawn via [Textmodifier.image](../classes/Textmodifier.md#image),

 Useful for applying textmode conversion to p5.js sketches, YouTube videos, and sooo much more.

-All functionality of `textmode.js` remains available, including drawing additional content on top of the converted source.
+All functionality of `textmode.js` remains available.
+Resizing the `textmode.js` canvas is not recommended though, since the overlay target defines the size.

 ***